Please keep an eye on the website for announcements. There will be three tracks offered this year.

 Track 1: "Broadening Participation in STEM"

-- This track will support teachers in their acquisition of skills to support women, racial and ethnic minorities and students with disabilities in STEM.
+- This track will support teachers in their aquisition of skills needed to coach and encourage student populations that have been traditionally underrepresented in STEM fields.

-- Afternoon programming will consist of workshops, reflections and discussions focused on increasing and maintaining participation in STEM for underserved communities.
+- Afternoon programming will consist of workshops, reflections and discussions focused on increasing and maintaining participation in STEM for women, students with disabilities, ethnic and racial minorities, and other underserved communities.

 Track 2: "Bringing Project-Based Learning & Inquiry into STEM Classrooms"